Fdoll26/GeniusInnovationLabProject1/docs/APP_GUIDE.md

 Orchestration: `runProviders()` in `app/lib/orchestration.ts`

 - On approval, the session enters `state='running_research'`.
-- OpenAI and Gemini runs are launched (with provider-level status updates in `provider_results`).
+- OpenAI and Gemini runs are launched via a simple DB-backed queue:
+  - each provider gets a `provider_results` row in `status='queued'`
+  - provider queues are processed under a per-provider advisory lock (with an in-memory fallback)
 - Results are stored as `provider_results.output_text` (+ `sources_json` when available).

+OpenAI specifics:
+- Deep Research is treated as an async job (stores a response id and polls until terminal).

+Gemini specifics:
+- The research call is synchronous (a queued item usually becomes terminal in the same queue pass).

 ### 4) Aggregate + PDF + Email
 Orchestration: `finalizeReport()` in `app/lib/orchestration.ts`